Natifishman/MessageU/README.md

 This project is developed as part of an academic assignment for the Defensive Systems Programming course.
 All rights reserved.

-## 📞 Support

-For technical issues or questions related to the assignment, please refer to the course materials or contact the course instructors.

 ---

 **Assignment Details:**
-- Course: Defensive Systems Programming (20937)
+- Course: Defensive Systems Programming
-- Assignment: Guided Assignment 15
+- Assignment 15
 - Semester: 2025A
-- Submission Deadline: March 20, 2025
-- Weight: 14 points (2+2 bonus)

 **Note**: This implementation focuses on educational purposes and demonstrates secure communication protocols, encryption techniques, and network programming concepts.